ahadb/modern-javascript/general-patterns/README.md

 obj.getName();  //=> `quux`
 ```

-v.
-The keyword `this` is dynamically assigned at the callsite of a function.When a
+3.5 The keyword `this` is dynamically assigned at the callsite of a function.When a
 function is invoked as a method, i.e. obj.method(), 'this' is bound to 'obj'.
 But when a function is invoked by itself 'this' is bound to the global object.
 ```javascript